reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 The name of a FIFO queue must end with the .fifo suffix.
 The suffix counts towards the 80-character queue name quota.
 To determine whether a queue is FIFO, you can check whether the queue name ends with the suffix.

-Let us create a SQS queue named "testQueue" using the AWS Console as shown here:
+Let us create an SQS queue named "testQueue" using the AWS Console as shown here:

 ![create Queue](/assets/img/posts/aws-sqs-spring-cloud/create-queue.png)